Want to See the Future of GRC? Check Out Evidence Studio.

 • Anti-corruption

 While this list is far from exhaustive, it’s a good place to start.
-By helping employees understand what compliance monitoring is and what it involves, you can get off on the right foot and ensure your program is a success.
+By helping employees understand what compliance monitoring is and what it involves, you can get off on the right foot and ensure your program is a success while reducing the risk of human error or inconsistent enforcement.

 Compliance monitoring requires ongoing effort from the entire organization.
 Over time, you may find that certain procedures are no longer effective, and you will need to update policy and training to reflect these changes.
 Keep an open line of communication with stakeholders and regulatory bodies.
-This demonstrates a commitment to compliance and transparency.
+This demonstrates a commitment to compliance and transparency and supports a culture of accountability rather than reactive enforcement.

 What Is the Main Objective of a Compliance Monitoring Plan?